2009 All-Ireland Senior Football Championship final: Trophy presentation

-Following a pitch invasion by fans after the 2009 All-Ireland Senior Hurling Championship Final, the GAA confirmed that the presentation of the Sam Maguire Cup would take place in Croke Park's Hogan Stand.
-The GAA insisted that it still remained worried about the health and safety of fans and expects an accident to happen "one of these days".
+Following a pitch invasion by fans after the 2009 All-Ireland Senior Hurling Championship final, the GAA confirmed that the presentation of the Sam Maguire Cup would take place in Croke Park's Hogan Stand.
+The GAA insisted that it still remained worried about the health and safety of fans and that it expected an accident to happen "one of these days".
 Kerry captain Darren O'Sullivan expressed his indifference about the location: "If they give [the cup] out in the car park around the back, I just want to get my hands on it".
 During the presentation, Tadhg Kennelly did his dance which he previously did when he won the AFL Grand Final with the Sydney Swans in 2005.

 Reaction

 Jack O'Connor claimed his team were influenced by the criticism which had come their way—"We were being written off – fellas like Spillane now were almost feeling pity for us.
 But that is where you get the energy from; you get it from enjoying each other's company and trying to build it up".

 Conor Counihan claimed his team lost because of missed opportunities to score—"'We were definitely at a stage out there where we had opportunities and had we taken them, well it might have been an entirely different story.
 There's no doubt we could have put more pressure on Kerry at a couple of crucial periods.
 We didn't take our chances, however, and that's what it all boils down to".

 Tadhg Kennelly confirmed that he was committed to the Kerry team and would not be returning to Sydney Swans for the following season—"My head is truly, truly set on Kerry.
 And my heart.
 That’s probably the main thing that has come out here".

 Seán Moran in The Irish Times commended Kerry for how they "rattled off" another title, noting the achievement was "all the more admirable for the quality of opposition with which they have had to contend" and that Jack O'Connor, on his decision to return as manager, was "rewarded with the ultimate vindication".